 Small, non-critical mechanical problems or defects with your vehicle usually do not qualify it as a lemon under Lemon Laws.
 If your car is indeed a lemon, the dealership must take your vehicle back or face legal consequences.
 It is important to know what to do if scammed by car dealerships.

 Read the return clause of your purchase contract.
 A dealership is not obligated to include a return clause in vehicle purchase contracts, but some dealerships may include a 24-hour return or even a three-day return policy.
 If you are returning the vehicle due to "buyer's remorse" and not mechanical problems, review the contract to verify that the return window is not restricted for any reason.

 If you are returning a vehicle, first inspect your car and take pictures to prove that you are returning the car in the exact shape in which you bought it.
 The car should be free of any dirt, trash, dents or other blemishes that may hurt your case for returning the vehicle for a refund.

-Drive your car to the dealer and discuss the possibility of returning your car.
+Then, drive your car to the dealer and discuss the possibility of returning your car.
 Honestly answer any questions the dealer asks about your reasons for returning the vehicle.
 Discuss refund possibilities and the next steps you have to take to return the vehicle.

 Your dealer may agree to accept the vehicle if he knows there is an impending case against the dealership.
 Keep constant communication with the dealer to avoid unnecessary legal battles.
 Whenever possible, document your conversations with the dealership to protect your best interests.
 Email or certified letters are a great way to accomplish this.
 Be sure to keep copies for your records.